Mbappe is a Bosman Transfer

 The History of the Bosman Transfer

-As the calendar flips over into March, the world of football officially enters the ‘business end’ of the season.
+As the calendar flips over into March, the world of football officially enters the ‘business end’ of the season, and people will be on the lookout for Bosman transfers.
 With league status, cup competitions, and pub bragging rights on the line, we start to hear the talk of “taking one game at a time” and “every game is a final” from managers.
 But it’s also around this time that the rumour mill really starts to pick up some pace.
 Agents are putting nuggets into the press to try and drum up some interest in their clients, and club executives are starting to explore their options.
 That’s all because in just a couple of months, football’s off-season pantomime can begin—the summer transfer window.

 We all remember the stories of Peter Odemwingie sitting in his car outside QPR, trying to manifest his own transfer.
 The live feeds of Sky Sports News show fans waving questionable bedside table ‘ornaments’ in the background.
 But there’s one other phenomenon that we often hear about, which isn’t specifically related to the limitations of the transfer window.
 I’m talking about the Bosman transfers.